B i o g r a p h y

 Henry Liang is an innovative multi-instrumentalist and composer based in Sydney.
-He is currently serving in the Royal Australian Navy (RAN) Band as a flautist and is the only active performer in Australia specialising in the Japanese shō – a free-reed bamboo wind instrument first used in the Imperial Court music of Japan (Gagaku) during the 7th century, listed as an Intangible Cultural Heritage by UNESCO.
+He is currently serving in the Royal Australian Navy Band as a flautist and is the only active performer in Australia specialising in the Japanese shō – a free-reed bamboo wind instrument first used in the Imperial Court music of Japan (Gagaku) during the 7th century, listed as an Intangible Cultural Heritage by UNESCO.

 Henry’s recent appearances include a tour of Germany as flute soloist with the Chamber Philharmonia of Cologne, performing in Guangzhou’s Xinghai Concert Hall with cellist Yo-Yo Ma and in Sydney Symphony Orchestra’s Vanguard Series, and presenting flute and shō recitals in Sydney, Tokyo, and New York.

 Henry’s practice spans ancient traditions to contemporary and experimental music, composing new music for shō with both modern and traditional instruments.
-His works have been premiered at events including the Australian Flute Festival (2019), Ensemble Offspring's Open Mic Concert (2018), and in venues including the National Opera Center (New York) and the Brett Whiteley Studio (Sydney).
-He was one of five composers selected to write for the shō as part of the international SEED Composition Academy (2021), led by shō master Mayumi Miyata and sheng master Wu Wei.
+His works have been premiered at events including the Australian Flute Festival (2015,2019), Ensemble Offspring's Open Mic (2018), and in venues including the National Opera Center in New York and Museum of Contemporary Art Australia.
+In 2021, he was one of five composers selected internationally to compose for SEED Composition Academy, led by shō master Mayumi Miyata and sheng master Wu Wei.
 Kaiko, a 20-minute multi-movement work for flute and shō commissioned by the ABC, will be recorded and released in early 2022.

-An adventurous collaborator, Henry has performed with visual artist Todd Fuller, banjo duo Pinch Hitter, INXS’s Andrew Farriss and in 2018 founded TrioBamboo with Australian shakuhachi master Bronwyn Kirkpatrick and former Principal piccolo of the Sydney Symphony Orchestra, Rosamund Plummer.
+An adventurous collaborator, Henry has performed with INXS’s Andrew Farriss, visual artist Todd Fuller, and Australian banjo duo Pinch Hitter.
+He is a founding member of TrioBamboo along with Australian shakuhachi master Bronwyn Kirkpatrick and former Principal piccolo of the Sydney Symphony Orchestra, Rosamund Plummer.
 Henry has presented the world-premieres of several new works for shō dedicated to him, including music by Chatori Shimizu and Teetawat Boonchuailea.